 North Asia.
-The following table provides information on each of the markets in the North Asia region, including the year it opened, 2009 revenue, and the percentage of our total 2009 revenue for each market:
+The following table provides information on each of the markets in the North Asia region, including the year we commenced operations in the market, 2010 revenue, and the percentage of our total 2010 revenue for each market:

-(U.S. dollars in millions) year opened 20 09 revenue percentage of 2009 revenue
+(U.S. dollars in millions) year opened 20 10 revenue percentage of 2010 revenue

-Japan 1993 \$ 461.9 35%
+Japan 1993 \$ 471.4 31%

-South Korea 1996 \$ 144.2 11%
+South Korea 1996 \$ 214.7 14%

-Japan is our largest market and accounted for approximately 35% of total revenue in 2009.
+Japan is our largest market and accounted for approximately 31% of total revenue in 2010.
 We market most of our Nu Skin and Pharmanex products in Japan, along with a limited number of other offerings.
 In addition, all product categories offer a limited number of locally developed products sold exclusively in our Japanese market.
-In December 2009, we introduced our ageLOC Future Serum.
-In 2010, we plan to introduce the ageLOC Transformation skin care system and ageLOC products designed to address the internal sources of aging.
+In the first quarter of 2010, we launched our ageLOC Future Serum in Japan, following a limited offering in the fourth guarter of 2009.
+During the fourth guarter of 2009, we also introduced our ageLOC Edition Galvanic Spa System II.
+We launched the full ageLOC Transformation skin care system in Japan in the second guarter of 2010.
+In the third guarter of 2010, we introduced ageLOC Vitality, our first ageLOC nutritional product designed to address the internal sources of aging, through a limited offering in Japan.
+We plan to fully launch ageLOC Vitality in Japan during the first guarter of 2011.
+We currently plan to introduce additional ageLOC antiaging nutritional products in connection with our global convention during the fourth quarter of 2011.

 The direct selling environment in Japan continues to be difficult as the industry has been on the decline for several years and regulatory and media scrutiny have increased.
-Please refer to "Government Regulation" and "Item 1A.-Risk Factors" for a discussion of risks and uncertainties associated with challenges in the Japan market.
+Please refer to "Business- Government Regulation" and "Risk Factors" for a discussion of risks and uncertainties associated with challenges in the Japan market.

 In South Korea, we offer most of our Nu Skin and Pharmanex products, along with a limited number of other offerings.
-In 2010, we plan to introduce the ageLOC Transformation skin care system.
+In the second quarter of 2010, we launched the ageLOC Transformation skin care system, following a very successful limited offering in the first quarter of 2010.
+We currently plan to introduce the ageLOC Edition Galvanic Spa System II in South Korea in the first quarter of 2011, followed by the introduction of additional ageLOC anti-aging products in connection with our global convention during the fourth quarter of 2011.